Symbian9/qmapshack-doc-wiki/DocGisDatabaseAddRemove.md

 You can choose between a SQLite database or a MySQL database.
 For a single user or an installation on a laptop with no permanent access to a network, SQLite is the better choice.
 If you want multiple users to access the data via network, MySQL is the option to go.

-To remove a database you do a right click on the root entry of the database.
+To remove a database you do a right click on the root entry of the database and select *"Remove Database"*

 ![maproom2](images/DocGisDatabaseAddRemove/maproom3.png)